-If you think of the great Wildebeest Migration, you’d be forgiven for thinking that it’s a huge herd of wildebeest travelling from A to B over a short distance, and you’ve got to be at a certain place at a certain time to witness it.
-In reality, the herds are always in migration, in a generally clockwise route, month by month.
-So here’s The Great Migration made simple, so you can pick up the key points and plan your trip to coincide with one of Nature’s greatest wonders of the world.
+Suppose you think of the great Wildebeest Migration.
+In that case, you’d be forgiven for thinking that it’s a massive herd of wildebeest traveling from A to B over a short distance, and you’ve got to be at a specific place at a particular time to witness it.
+In reality, the herds are constantly migrating in a generally clockwise route, month by month.
+So here’s The Great Migration made simple, so you can pick up the key points and plan your trip to coincide with one of Nature’s most incredible wonders of the world.

 Who’s involved?

-The herds contain over a million wildebeest who group together for protection and company.
-You might also know wildebeest as gnus, and they are a type of antelope.
-The blue (or brindled) wildebeest is local to Tanzania, with its cousin the black wildebeest native to South Africa.
-And not every blue wildebeest migrates – some are quite happy to stay put.
+The herds contain over a million wildebeest, who group for protection and company.
+You might also know wildebeest as gnus, a type of antelope.
+The blue (or brindled) wildebeest is local to Tanzania, with its cousin, the black wildebeest, native to South Africa.
+And not every blue wildebeest migrates—some are quite happy to stay put.

 And it’s not just wildebeest involved in the migration – thousands of zebra and gazelle accompany them on their route, which is two thousand miles long.
-Zebras are excellent early warning systems, warning of predators such as lions, cheetah, hyenas, leopard and, in the rivers such as the Mara and the Grumeti, crocodile.
+Zebras are excellent early warning systems, warning of predators such as lions, cheetahs, hyenas, leopards, and, in the rivers such as the Mara and the Grumeti, crocodiles.
 Vultures, too, follow the wildebeest migration, feeding from wildebeest carcasses left by predators.

 The star of the show

 Wildebeest are built to travel.
-They’ve evolved to travel long distances efficiently and effectively and no more energy to run than to they do to amble along.
-They’re constantly trying to save time and even mate whilst they’re migrating.
+They’ve evolved to travel long distances efficiently and effectively and have no more energy to run than they do to amble along.
+They’re constantly trying to save time and even mate while migrating.
 Wildebeest babies can walk as soon as they are born.

-And although they fall prey to predators, literally, they’re not the weak victims that this might suggest.
-Predators tend to try to isolate the old or ill; or very young wildebeest, who are usually well protected by the herd.
-A wildebeest can top 50 mph and its kick can damage a lion severely.
+And although they fall prey to predators, they’re not the weak victims that this might suggest.
+Predators try to isolate the old, ill, or very young wildebeest, who are usually well protected by the herd.
+A wildebeest can top 50 mph, and its kick can damage a lion severely.
 Wildebeest also have “swarm” intelligence, working out how to get round obstacles together, and not afraid to attack predators en masse.

 This group work saves lives.
-Because wildebeest, zebras and antelope herd together in the open grasslands and act as lookout and protection for each other and other herbivores living there, there is much less predation – as a result, for instance, more baby giraffes survive into adulthood.
+Because wildebeest, zebras, and antelope herd together in the open grasslands and act as lookouts and protectors for each other and other herbivores living there, there is much less predation—as a result, for instance, more baby giraffes survive into adulthood.

 The route